neil7057/beach_hut_society/README.md

         - Muted Text is used as hints or for assurance on certain fields.
 This has been adjusted for WCAG compliance.
     * This allows a user to contact admin with any queries.
     * A flash message indicates success or failure of the message send.
+    * The contact message is stored in a database table for interrogation by admininstrators.

     <details><summary>Contact Page</summary>
     <img src="beachhuts/static/docs/readme_images/screens/contact.png">
     </details>